Absence and Tardiness

-In the event of absence for any reason, a written note stating the nature and dates of the absence is to be sent to school secretary upon the child's return to school even if a phone call notifying the school of his/her absence has been made.
+In the event of absence for any reason, a written note stating the nature and dates of the absence is to be sent to the school secretary upon the child's return to school even if a phone call notifying the school of his/her absence has been made.

 4.10 – Student health care is the primary responsibility of parents.
 School personnel will cooperate with parents and medical and dental providers and comply with Washington State law in matters regarding student health.

 Excessive absences (13 per trimester) may result in the loss of credit, and the student may be required to repeat the grade.
 Notification will be sent to parents when a student reaches nine (9) absences.
 When a student reaches thirteen (13) absences, a Parent / Student / Teacher / Principal conference will take place to determine credits earned.
-Eighth graders who wish to visit high schools are to do so on days when Our Lady of the Lake Parish School is in session half-day or not in session at all.
+Eighth graders who wish to visit high schools are to do so on days when Our Lady of the Lake Catholic School is in session half-day or not in session at all.

 Students should be at their desks ready for class to begin when the tardy bell rings at 8:25 a.m.
 It is the school's belief that teaching children to be prompt is an important part of developing a sense of personal responsibility.
 It is important that both Parent and Child accept responsibility for arriving at school in plenty of time, so that the child(ren) are ready to begin the day.
 Late arrivals disrupt class and cause loss of instructional time.
-If the child arrives to class after the 8:25 a.m. bell, the child should go to the office and present a written note from his/her Parent/Guardian stating the reason for being late or the child provides an explanation to the school secretary.
+If the child arrives to class after the 8:25 a.m. bell, the child should go to the office and present a written note from his/her Parent/Guardian stating the reason for being late or the child provides an explanation to the school office.
 The child will be given a TARDY slip and is expected to proceed promptly to class and give his/her teacher the tardy slip.
-The school secretary will document the tardy.
+The school office will document the tardy.
 If a child receives three (3) tardies within one trimester, the Principal will hold a conference with the student and parent(s) to resolve the problem.